Welcome to Canadian Betting Sites

 Almost all sites offer books on Sports, Casino, Poker and Slots.
 The range of individual markets will vary between sites, but all major sports are catered for as are the main Casino games and variations on Poker.
 All sites have differing odds, deposit and withdrawal limits, customer service levels and promotions.
 Here is a brief overview of all the main sites available.
 This list isn’t exhaustive and there are other online bookmakers available.

 These sites were either founded or owned by Canadians.
 As you would expect, they have a focus on Canadian customers and sports and are ahead of the curve on their European rivals in these areas and are Canadian betting sites in the truest sense!

--Pinnacle Sports: With a focus on sports betting, Pinnaclesports pride themselves on having the best odds available.
-They do not offer any introductory bonus, but this is due to having up to 60% better odds and a higher stake limit than their competitors.
+Pinnacle Sports: With a focus on sports betting, Pinnaclesports pride themselves on having the best odds available.
+They do not offer any welcome bonus, but this is due to having up to 60% better odds and a higher stake limit than their competitors.
 It is a huge firm and is particularly poular with high rollers.

 These firms will be more familiar to British based gamblers having built up a reputation over many years in that country.
 They are now beginning to look to expand in other territories and have made their sites more Canadian-friendly through improved customer service, banking options and tentative explorations into Canadian sports.